-You can see how it works by watching this video presenting a slightly older version of it:
+You can see how it works by watching this short video:

-The generated buttons are typically embedded on a web page or an email, but they can also be used in other kinds of digital documents, like Word files for instance.
+The generated buttons are typically embedded on a webpage, but they can also be used in other kinds of digital documents, like emails or Word files for instance.

-Da Button Factory is useful to emphazize your calls to action (“Purchase”, “Sign up”, “Call us now”, etc.) by making them be visually appealing.
-See some example buttons.
+Da Button Factory is useful to emphasize your calls to action (“Purchase”, “Sign up”, etc.) by making them visually appealing.

-The generic idea is to add the button image on your webpage (download the button from Da Button Factory and upload it back to your site), and then you follow your CMS usual way to add a link, only you select the image and not some text as the link “caption”.
+The idea is to add the button image on your webpage or email, then to follow the usual way to add a link, only selecting the image and not some text as the link “caption”.

 The buttons you create on Da Button Factory are all yours.
 You are free to use them for any purpose, including commercial ones, without restriction.

-If you embed them on a website or app, mentioning you used Da Button Factory (via a backlink for instance) is appreciated but not mandatory.
+If you embed them on a website or app, mentioning you used Da Button Factory is appreciated but not mandatory.